dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 excerpt: ""
 ---

+- kino (episode 10) and social physics
+  - episode where the town is destroyed by the volcano

+- conversation and stochastic graph traversal (not purely random)
+  - over long periods of time, when you look back and think about the things that people choose to *never* talk to you about...
+    - specific facts that would have helped you uncover semantic connections pieces of information

 - dichotomy between data-driven coarse-grained sociophysical models and the actual ground truth of individual's beliefs
   - it's simply intractible to take into account each individuals